What makes up an orchestra?

 Most people are aware that an orchestra is a large group of musicians, from around 20 to 120 people, divided into groups of instruments: first violins, second violins, violas, cellos, woodwind, brass, and percussion.

-The biggest department is the first violins.
-For the orchestra to function properly, that group – as with all the other groups – must do exactly the same thing at the same time.
-The first violins are managed by the ‘leader of the orchestra – the principal violinist who sub-conducts his peers, based on direction from the conductor.
+The first violins are the biggest department.
+For the orchestra to function optimally, this group, as with all the other groups, must do exactly the same thing at exactly the same time.
+The first violins are managed by the leader of the orchestra – the principal violinist – who sub-conducts their peers based on direction from the conductor.
 From there, a hierarchy ripples through each department.
-The goal is to create a seamless, homogenous unit that plays in harmony and in unison to bring the conductor’s vision to life.
+The goal is to create a seamless, homogeneous unit that plays in harmony and in unison to bring the conductor’s vision to life.